makkorjamal/readwritebnr/README.md

-# Script to read and write bnr files for OPUS
+# Script to read and write bnr files from OPUS

 Simple script that reads the bnr spectral files (to modify the spectra then write them again for example)